lengfeld/subpatch/website/ref/fosdem25.md

 1. Present call to action
 2. Present [homepage of subpatch](/)
+3. (Maybe) Do a showcase
-3. Repeat call to action :-)
+4. Repeat call to action :-)